 POLICY 1.3.1 Continue existing legal nonconforming rules, which permit pre-existing establishments to remain legally even if they no longer conform to new zoning provisions, as long as the use was legally established in the first place.
 POLICY 1.3.2 Provide flexibility for legal housing units to continue in districts where housing is no longer permitted.
+POLICY 1.3.3 Recognize desirable existing uses in the former industrial areas which would no longer be permitted by the new zoning, and afford them appropriate opportunities to establish a continuing legal presence.
 OBJECTIVE 1.4 SUPPORT A ROLE FOR "KNOWLEDGE SECTOR" BUSINESSES IN APPROPRIATE PORTIONS OF SHOWPLACE SQUARE/POTRERO HILL The "Knowledge Sector" consists of businesses that create economic value through the knowledge they generate and provide for their customers.
 These include businesses involved in financial services, professional services, information technology, publishing, digital media, multimedia, life sciences (including biotechnology), and environmental products and technologies.
 The Knowledge Sector contributes to the city's economy through the high wages these industries generally pay, creating multiplier effects for local-serving businesses in San Francisco, and generating payroll taxes for the city.
 Although these industries generally require greater levels of training and education than PDR workers typically possess, they may in the future be able to provide a greater number of quality jobs for some San Franciscans without a four-year college degree, provided appropriate workforce development programs are put in place.
 From a land use perspective, the Knowledge Sector utilizes a variety of types of space.
 Depending on the particular needs of a company, this may include buildings for offices, research and development (R&D), and manufacturing.
 Mixed use and industrial land in Showplace Square and Potrero Hill benefits from lower rents and less-intensive development than other parts of the city.
 These characteristics may allow for the location of manufacturing and R&D components of the Knowledge Sector, as well as provide some "Class B" office space suitable for Knowledge Sector companies who cannot afford or would prefer not to be located Downtown.
 These uses could be supported in the following manner: - The PDR component of the Knowledge Sector could be located throughout the mixed use and PDR districts of Showplace Square. - The office component of the Knowledge Sector should be directed towards space above the ground floor in buildings in the neighborhood's Mixed Use and PDR-1 districts.
-The amount of office in these buildings should be restricted to support PDR uses above the ground floor.
-R&D uses range from being office-only to a mixture of office and production and testing.
+The amount of office in these buildings should be restricted to support PDR uses above the ground floor. - R&D uses range from being office-only to a mixture of office and production and testing.
 To the degree that uses are office-only, they will face the same controls as office uses.
 The more industrially-oriented R&D uses could be located throughout the Mixed Use and PDR-1 districts of Showplace Square and Potrero Hill, though the office component would be subject to office controls.
 The policies to address the objective outlined above are as follows: